discordjs/guide/guide/additional-features/reloading-commands.md

 # Reloading Commands

 When writing your commands, you may find it tedious to restart your bot every time for testing the smallest changes.
-With a command handler, you can eliminate this issue and reload your commands while your bot is running.
+With a command handler, you can eliminate this issue and reload your commands while your bot is still running without creating issues with users using your bot.

 ::: warning
 ESM does not support require and clearing import cache.
 You can use [hot-esm](https://www.npmjs.com/package/hot-esm) to import files without cache.
 Windows support is experimental per [this issue](https://github.com/vinsonchuong/hot-esm/issues/33).